One fire. One cauldron. And suddenly, cooking regains something essential.

 You can use:

-- a cast iron cauldron placed in the campfire
+- a cast iron cauldron placed in a campfire

 - a cauldron suspended from a trammel hook